 We introduce the fundamental methods and toolkit needed to analyze dynamic general equilibrium optimizing models in discrete time.
-The goal of this course is to provide students with understanding a set of key macroeconomic models.
-While there is no single textbook for the course, the lectures loosely follow sections in Krussell (K): Real Macroeconomic Theory, manuscript, 2014.
+The goal of this course is to provide students with understanding a set of key macroeconomic models and how those can be taken to data.
+The solution/estimation methods reviewed during the class are applicable in many fields of economics.

-Assessment for the whole 3-credit course is through a final exam and problem sets, the former accounting for 80%, the latter for 20% of the total course grade.
-You are free to work in study groups for problem sets, but you need to hand in an individual solution.
+Assessment for the whole 4-credit course is through a final exam and problem sets, the former accounting for 70%, the latter for 30% of the total course grade.

 This is a compulsory, core class for first-year PhD students.
 Enrollment is open to interested second-year MA students as well.